Written by Emily Cross.

 When choosing a funeral plan based on location, you might consider asking:

-Non-location specific prepaid funeral plans like those offered by Aura provide flexibility for those who may move in the future or want reassurance that their arrangements will be honoured anywhere in mainland Great Britain.
+Non-location specific prepaid nationwide funeral plans like those offered by Aura provide flexibility for those who may move in the future or want reassurance that their arrangements will be honoured anywhere in mainland Great Britain.

 Unlike region-specific plans, which may be limited to certain areas, these plans cover services nationwide, ensuring that funeral costs and logistics remain manageable regardless of where the person dies.
 This can be especially beneficial for individuals who relocate for work, retirement, or to be closer to family.